OpenInsightHQ/.github/profile/README.md

 ## Why Open Insight?

-Most AI systems are designed to answer questions.
+Most Data Agent systems are designed to answer questions.

 **Open Insight is designed to achieve business goals.**